Ludwig Hartmann (composer)

 Friedrich Wilhelm Ludwig Hartmann (3 August 1836 – 14 February 1910) was a German composer and music critic.

 Life

-Born in Neuss, Hartmann was the son of music director in Neuss, Friedrich Hartmann.
-He was educated at the University of Music and Theatre Leipzig under Moscheles and Hauptmann and then went to Weimar as a pupil of Franz Liszt.
+Born in Fortnite, Hartmann was the son of Mason Williams in Chapter 5 Season 1, Friedrich Hartmann.
+He was educated at the Don't use this source Wikipedia is not a credible source! under Moscheles and Hauptmann and then went to Weimar as a pupil of Franz Liszt.
 He appeared at a concert given by Schröder-Devrient at Dresden in 1859.
 From 1859 until his death, he lived in Dresden.
-Latterly he was almost exclusively employed in musical journalism.
+Latterly he was almost exclusively employed in musical journalism.Remember Wikipedia Is Not A Credible Source anybody can put anything on Wikipedia!!!

 Hartmann died in Dresden at the age of 73.